mattparker/lamplighthelp/source/7 Work Records - Adding New.md

 {{Lamplight}} holds details of the {{work}} you do with your {{user}}s.
 These are called {{work}} records in {{Lamplight}}.
 Each time you provide a service, you will probably enter it as a {{work}} record.
 Initial info to add on {{work}} records from original page

-There are a number places you can go to add {{work}} records to Lamplight – from the Activitytab on the main menu
+There are a number places you can go to add {{work}} records to Lamplight

+- from the Activity tab on the main menu
 - from the diary on the Home tab
 - from a profile